jweissman/nomos/README.md

 And its foundations were to be laid deep, so that high towers might be raised, and thick walls to guard them, broken only by channels for drawing water...

-And this new city Polymetes named the Free Hold of Atast, "the curious", and its great towers overflowed with the most learned men and women in the empire; and its sturdy walls were hemmed by great pastures, in which countless rams and oxen grazed... and beyond the desert waited.
+And this new city Polymetes named the Free Hold of Atast, "the curious", and in the courtyards of its great towers the most learned men and women in the empire would argue; and its archives overflowed with the scrolls of the wise; and its sturdy walls were hemmed by great pastures, in which countless rams and oxen grazed... and beyond the desert waited.

 ---
 *Who is Atrakarata?* (or maybe: *What about the temple?*)

-A nameless desert king of the Atasteans built their fantastic temple, to their god whose symbol was a comet.
-And Her Name was Atrakarata, and she was said to be a teacher of mysteries and was even called the master of the world beyond the world.
+A nameless desert king of the Atasteans built their fantastic temple to their god, whose symbol was the comet.
+And her name was Atrakarata, 'giver of far wisdom', as she was said to be a teacher of mysteries.
+And she was called star mother, and keeper of secrets, and many other names; and she was described as a maiden with flaxen air and in forever youthful radiance.
+But her secret seal is the waxing moon pierced by a comet in glory.

-Once Umas collapsed,
-Atast become the Nelian capital, and so thereby did the ancient city of Atast, even then a humble township of desert scholars, wizards and tinkers, become the seat of an empire striding the known world
+And Once Umas collapsed, Atast become the Nelian capital, and so thereby did the ancient city of Atast, even then a humble township of desert scholars, wizards and tinkers, become the seat of an empire striding the known world.

-Now Atrakarata was said to have revealed strange secrets to the Atasteans, shewing unto them curious insights into mathematics, astronomy and music.
+Now Atrakarata was said to have revealed many strange secrets to the Atasteans, foreshewing through oracle bones and entrails many curious insights into mathematics, astronomy and music.

-And thus it was through strange wonders that Atast survived, and they were for ever astounding learned men there with their marvelous inventions and fiendish contraptions,
+And thus it was through strange wonders that Atast survived the empire, and they were for ever astounding learned men there with their marvelous inventions and fiendish contraptions,

 (and by supplying ingenious solutions to problems, that they were always being asked to provide wise counsel.)

-And it is even said that their scholars bewildered the most acute geometers with their novel diagrams and deductions...
+And it is even said that their scholars bewildered the most acute of foreign geometers with their novel diagrams and deductions...

 ---